 Mt Healy Overlook (Denali National Park)

-Mt Healy is a great hike in Denali National Park near the entrance area that you can do without planning ahead and being on a bus trip.
+Mt Healy is a great hike in Denali National Park near the entrance area that you can do without planning ahead or taking the bus.
 It also has amazing views of the entire area.